cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/54/_Agenda.md

 1. Cumulative Medication Duration in FHIR
-1. Full Example of QDM to QICore Measure Translation
+1. Patterns and Tour of eCQM Content Repo
+1. Stratification Question